1. Rutgers University

 For more information on future Digital Empowerment Bootcamps or online digital marketing training courses, contact email@example.com or call 054 449 8593.
 Deb.hibiscusmediagroup.com

 Recruitment consulting firm Hopscotch specialises in flexible work for professional women, and offers a range of different training options, from one-to-one coaching and mentoring, to large scale events, conferences and training programmes.
 Check out their latest offerings.

 Mum-friendly recruitment firm Mums@Work offers a range of different training options to help you get back into the workplace, including a host of free workshops and seminars on everything from building your personal brand, to setting up a freelance business in Dubai, inspirational talks and office skills training.
 Check out their latest offerings.

 4. Google Digital Garage

-Free tutorials from Google itself on everything from your website to search, social media, online marketing and beyond.
-Choose the topics you want to learn, or complete the whole online course for a certification from Google and IAB Europe.
+This amazing treasure trove of cutting-edge digital knowledge is ideal for those wanting a flexible way of up-skilling, without the risk factor of having to pay huge amounts.
+Offering free tutorials from Google itself on everything from optimising your website to search, social media, online marketing and beyond, you can choose the topics you want to learn, or complete the whole online course for certification from Google and IAB Europe.